Eskisehir Turkey Travel Guide

 For tickets and guided tours to many attractions including Phrygian Valley, consider using GetYourGuide.

-Hiring a local guide can significantly enrich your visit to landmarks, offering context plus narratives.
+Hiring a local a tour guide can significantly enrich your visit to landmarks, offering context plus narratives.

-Eskişehir's tram and bus systems provide good access to most major attractions city-wide.
+Eskişehir's tram and bus systems provide good access to most primary points of interest across the city.